One Nation: Return to federal politics in 45th parliament (2016)

 At the 2016 federal election the party polled 4.3% (+3.8) of the nationwide primary vote in the Senate.
 Only Queensland polled higher for the party than their nationwide percentage − the party polled 9.2% (+8.6) of the primary vote in that state.
 Pauline Hanson (QLD) and three other One Nation candidates − Malcolm Roberts (QLD), Brian Burston (NSW) and Rod Culleton (WA) were elected to the Senate.
-Elected to the 3rd Queensland Senate spot, as per convention Hanson is serving a six-year term while the three other One Nation Senators who were elected in the last half of spots were appointed to three-year terms.
-Culleton was stripped of his seat in January 2017 after he was declared bankrupt.
-In March 2017, the High Court ruled that Culleton's election to the Senate was invalid in any event because of a criminal conviction in New South Wales.
-After a court-ordered recount, Culleton was replaced by the second candidate on the WA list, Peter Georgiou.